ga4gh/refget-compliance-suite/docs/GET_sequence_API/success.md

 <h5> Case 2 </h5>
 Circular or Non-circular Sequences
 Query parameters : start and end
 Checksum Algorithm : MD5
-Request Headers : None
+Request Headers : NA
 **Conditions** : start = end ; start < size of sequence;
 **Description** : Sub sequence of length 0 will be return (i.e. an empty string), as start is inclusive but end is exclusive.